pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

    - The "Vertical perspective" grid mapping is not supported.

-To use features listed above, compile PISM with PROJ_ specify the grid projection in an input file as described below.
+To use features listed above, compile PISM with PROJ_ and specify the grid projection in an input file as described below.

 .. _sec-crs-metadata: